 As with any debate on modern technology, the electric bike vs electric scooter one is a heated one, but in the end, it will come down to context, personal needs, and preferences

-electric scooter vs electric bicycle
+Electric scooter vs electric bike

 Let’s see the advantages of each, and when is each of them a better solution than the other.